cSandrini/pvpsystem-resource/README.md

 # PvP System
+This is a 1v1 and 2v2 resource for FiveM.
 Fight a duel and train your PvP skills with this resource.
 Contain two arenas `(ymaps)`.

 ### Modes: